ruoyann/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty **data** file it creates with the file that contains the data of your previous StudyTracker home folder.
 You may also copy the **preferences.json** file to keep your user preferences.

+**Q**: How should tags be used? <br>
+**A**: Tags are short bites of information about study spots.
+It is up to you to define how you use them.
+One way is to use `list` to filter for study spots with a specified tag.
+You can refer to [List](#listing-study-spots--list) for more details.

+**Q**: How do I receive updates for this app?
+**A**: Currently, the app does not automatically update.
+You can check out the latest version [here](https://github.com/AY2122S1-CS2103T-T09-1/tp/releases).
+Simply replace your current JAR file with the latest version.

+**Q**: What do I do when I encounter bugs?<br>
+**A**: As much as possible, we rigorously test our application before it is released.
+However, should you encounter bugs, you can raise issues to our team [here](https://github.com/AY2122S1-CS2103T-T09-1/tp/issues) and we would look to fix them in upcoming patches.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary